 After removal, scarfing in replacement ebony, re-drilling and forming the pin holes, using pearl dots to camouflage the staple holes, and regluing the bridge in its rightful place, the venerable Gibson still shows its heritage, but along with the other (comparatively) simple repairs, plays and sounds like a true thoroughbred again.

-In 2007 as I was finishing up my first From Scratch instrument (the #1 Archtop), a co-worker asked if I could help him salvage an instrument his brother had begun years before as a college engineering project.
-The original project goal had been to recreate a factory Peavey guitar as a custom walnut version.
-The body succeeded in essence, but there were unsolvable issues with the neck.
+In 2007 as I was finishing up my first instrument (the #1 Archtop), a co-worker asked if I could salvage an instrument his brother had begun years before as a college engineering project.
+The original project had been to recreate a factory Peavey guitar as a custom walnut version.
+The body succeeded, but there were unsolvable issues with the neck.

-As a solution, we used a licensed Fender neck as a replacement.
-The problem in that simple solution was that the scale length changed by over an inch, and the tremolo is a through body device like a strat's.
-Two other photos show the front and back after I'd re-routed the back end, and filled the front end of the trem pocket.
+We started with a licensed Fender neck as a replacement, but that changed the scale length by over an inch, and the tremolo is a through body device like a strat's.
+The next two photos show how I re-routed the trem pocket's front and back the back end, and filled the front end .

 Another photo shows Dan, with the finished guitar.
-We kept the original circuit design, but used new pots and replaced the pups with some hot Golden Age Humbuckers from StewMac.
-We later switched the pickguard to black to let the walnut grain take front and center
+We kept the original circuit design, but replaced the pots, and installed some hot Golden Age Humbuckers from StewMac.
+The pickguard was later switched to black to let the walnut take center stage.

 This repair actually required two separate pieces of wood to fill the replaced space.
 One for the interior "floor" of the trem spring well, and the "cap" on the upper body that would hold the trem stud bushings.